cloudify-cosmo/docs.getcloudify.org/content/blueprints/spec-intrinsic-functions.md

 {{< /gsHighlight >}}

-### *get_property* nested properties and complex structures
+### *get_property* Nested Properties and Complex Structures

 It is possible to reference nested properties within dictionaries/hashes and lists in any nesting level.
-For accessing a property within a list, the index of the item should be specified and for accessing values in a dictionary/hash a key should be specified.
+To access a property within a list, the index of the item must be specified.
+To access values in a dictionary/hash, a key must be specified.

 {{< gsHighlight  yaml  >}}
 node_templates: